bayeshack2016/go-bot-sense/README.md

 # Starting GO Bot Sense

 For the moment, just type "python3 node.py" to start the GO Bot Sense node.
+Startup scripts will be provided later.

 # Hardware Configuration